-The Company was also obligated to make earn-out payments over the next two years if WebMetro achieved specified EBITDA targets, as defined by the stock purchase agreement.
+The Company was obligated to make earn-out payments during 2014 and 2015 if WebMetro achieved specified EBITDA targets, as defined by the stock purchase agreement.
 The fair value of the contingent payments was measured based on significant inputs not observable in the market (Level 3 inputs).
 Key assumptions include a discount rate of 5.3% and expected future value of payments of \$2.6 million.
-The \$2.6 million of expected future payments was calculated using a bell curve probability weighted EBITDA assessment with the highest probability associated with WebMetro achieving the targeted EBITDA for each earn-out year.
+The \$2.6 million of expected future payments was calculated using probability weighted EBITDA assessment with the highest probability associated with WebMetro achieving the targeted EBITDA for each earn-out year.
 As of the acquisition date, the fair value of the contingent payments was approximately \$2.5 million.
 The first contingent payment of \$1.0 million was completed in the second quarter of 2014.
-During the third quarter of 2014, the Company recorded a fair value adjustment to reduce the contingent consideration by \$1.7 million based on revised estimates noting the achievement of the EBITDA target is remote (see Note 10).
+During the third quarter of 2014, the Company recorded a fair value adjustment to reduce the contingent consideration by \$1.7 million based on revised estimates noting the achievement of the EBITDA target was remote (see Note 9).
 As of December 31, 2014, the fair value of the remaining contingent consideration was zero.